einbahnstrasse/MHL-studio-methods/final-multichannel-fixed-piece.md

 The final exam piece should address similar criteria from the midterm exam, and additionally:

-* Ideally, your sketch is around **8-12 minutes in duration**, but of course, this **may vary** depending on your material and your compositional approach and the timing needs of the final concert.
+* Your piece should be approximately **8-12 minutes in duration**, but of course, this **may vary** depending on your material and your compositional approach and the timing needs of the final concert.
 It can be a longer excerpt, but not much shorter.
 * Prepare your sketch **in a Reaper session**.
 Any sound files you use should also be contained inside your Reaper project folder.
 * Sketches should be your own, original work, focusing on your manipulation of the source sounds that interest you.
 * Include **at least 2 source sound files** and/or synthesis clips.